 Why Dances With Knives

-Dances With Knives was inspired by a passion for food, years of developing recipes, and a desire to share plant based recipes with everyone.
+Dances With Knives was inspired by a passion for food, years of developing vegan recipes, and a desire to share those recipes with everyone.

 But why the name Dances With Knives?

 I spent the first 20 years of my life studying dance.
 The part of me that is a dancer is always there and the part of me that is chef is often holding a knife.
 Cooking brings me joy and developing recipes makes me want to dance, so I often find myself bouncing around the kitchen holding my knife.
 Hence, Dances With Knives!

 Getting this blog off the ground took a few life events, world travel, and a never ending love of food.

 In 2017 I left my cushy job as a personal chef in Los Angeles to travel the world just eight months after my mom died from a short battle with cancer.
 Her passing and the grief that followed changed how I saw the world.
 It had me begin to focus on the kind of life that I wanted to create for myself and start living in the present.

 Since then I’ve had the opportunity to study different cuisines in over 30 countries, volunteer at a bird sanctuary in Portugal, see the himalayas, explore wildlife first hand, train others in kitchens in Africa, and much more.